theory/justatheory/content/post/postgres/mini-summit-two.md

         it’s own libs to no be overwritten by external libs, but allow for loading them from extra paths.

-*   Yurri: There is `CREATE EXTENSION` and other extensions like logical decoding plugins.
+*   Yurii: There is `CREATE EXTENSION` and other extensions like logical decoding plugins.
 Does trunk handle them?

 *   Steven Miller: We think of it as four types extensions into 2x2 matrix: 1\.